ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 : The procedure by which an Attester determines whether or not a Client is trusted with a specific set of properties for token issuance.

-Anonymization service:
-: A service through which Clients mask their IP address when connecting to other protocol participants, e.g., an IP-hiding proxy.
-In general, use of an anonymization service ensures that all Clients which use the service are indistinguishable from one another, though in practice there may be small distinguishing features (TLS fingerprints, HTTP headers, etc).

 The trust relationships between each of the entities in this list is further elaborated upon in {{privacy-and-trust}}.